-You will see an ”Add Contact” button on the main window.
+You will see an ”Add Contact” button on the main (Call this Main Page, as that’s what the figure is referring to, or change figure)window.
 Move the mouse to it and click the ”Add Contact” button.
 Upon clicking the Add Contact window will appear.